 We love the Andis flexible dog rake it has rotating teeth that are spring mounted for your dog’s comfort.
 It effectively removes the undercoat while leaving a healthy the top coat.

 Best brush for Golden Retrievers

 Even if you’ve owned a Golden Retriever for some time, choosing the right grooming tools for your dog can be a challenge.
 But for first-time owners, it can be a confusing and expensive minefield.

-Hopefully, we’ve given you a better idea of the types of brush available and when and why you would use them.
+Hopefully, we’ve given you a better idea of the types of suitable brushes for golden retrievers and when and why you would use them.

-Regularly brushing your Golden Retriever will keep your dog healthy, happy and looking fantastic and it’s so much easier if you have the right tools for the job.
+Regularly brushing your Golden Retriever will reduce shedding keep your dog’s coat looking fantastic, and it’s so much easier if you have the best dog brushes for the job.